esrlabs/chipmunk/README.md

 *--------------/ on render process level /--------------*
 - For each new tab of logviewer, render process creates session controller (which also created controller of session stream).
-- Session controller created data package about session: ID of session, list of plugins (transports), which should join into stream
+- Session controller creates data package about session: ID of session, list of plugins (transports), which should join into stream
 - Session controller sends this data to render (via IPC for sure)

 *--------------/ on main process level /--------------*

-- Main process gets (Streams Service) data about session and creates UNIX socket in **home folder** (located in home folder of OS user, name ".logviewer") of logviewer.
+- Main process gets (Streams Service) data about session and creates UNIX socket in **home folder** of logviewer (located in home folder of OS user, name ".logviewer").
-- Streams Service forward information about new stream to Plugins Service with list of plugins, which should join to stream.
+- Streams Service forwards information about new stream to Plugins Service with list of plugins, which should join to stream.
-- Plugins Service send stream ID and reference to UNIX socket to each plugin
+- Plugins Service sends stream ID and reference to UNIX socket to each plugin

 *--------------/ on plugin level (node) /--------------*